 And what is happening now is mind blowing.
 You are in a much better position now.
 You can have confidence in your back up now.
 You can refer to people who have actually experienced end of life doulas.

 Hospices even have doulas in their programs.
 Our national trade organization, NHPCO, has an End of Life Doula Advisory Council.
 My years being Chair of this Council has brought much awareness of all the gains we have made in 20 years.
+We have a national membership organization, The National End-of-Life Doula alliance creating standards and helping to bring understanding to the role.
+As a founder of this organization, I am very honored to be a part of this groundbreaking work.
 You have all of this behind you.

 You can walk with confidence with all of this support to stand upon.

 You Must Know our multi-faceted role and really 'own' your specialty within it.

 Although it is wise to have all 3 aspects of care in your practice (before, during and after death components), you can specialize in an area.
 That is just fine as long as you know all the other aspects to the role (which are vast).